Spicy Beef Quesadillas

 - 1/4 cup sour cream

-While preparing this recipe keep the cooked quesadillas warm in a 200°F. oven.
+- While preparing this ground beef quesadilla recipe, keep the cooked quesadillas warm in a 200°F oven.
 As the quesadillas are cooked, place them on a cookie sheet or oven-safe plate, cover them with foil and return them to the oven.

-Serve these quesadillas with Spanish rice and assorted olives.
-For dessert, serve sliced papaya, mango, star fruit and banana tossed with lime juice.
+- Serve these spicy ground beef quesadillas with Spanish rice and assorted olives.
+For dessert, try sliced papaya, mango, star fruit and banana tossed with lime juice.
+Yum!